Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable diffeomorphism classification from bordism groups

 It remains to argue why $F_2$ is also a direct summand in $\Omega_4(\xi)$.
 This will follow from the next claim.
 Denote the quotient $\Omega_4(\xi)/F_1$ by $\widetilde{\Omega}_4(\xi)$; this is sometimes called the reduced bordism group.

 \begin{claim} The subset $F_2/F_1\cong H_2(B\pi;\Z/2)$ is a direct summand of $\widetilde{\Omega}_4(\xi)$. \end{claim}

 We have a short exact sequence

 We will construct a splitting of this sequence in \cref{lemma:split}, but one can also abstractly see that this sequence must split, which will prove the claim.
 We have seen that $\Omega_*(\xi) \cong \Omega_*^{Spin}(B\pi)$, so the bordism group we want to compute is the ordinary spin bordism of $B\pi$.
 Since $B\pi$ has a model which is a closed orientable $3$-manifold $X$, and orientable $3$-manifolds are parallelisable, it follows that the stable normal bundle is trivial.
 In particular the Spivak fibration of $X$ is trivial.
-From \cref{lemma:SpivakFibrationtrivial} below it follows that the top (3-dimensional) cell of $X$, in a CW-structure on $X$ with only one 3-cell, splits stably, by which we mean that the attaching map $S^2 \to X^{(2)}$ is stably null homotopic.
+Also from the fact that $X$ is a manifold, it follows that $X$ has a CW structure with a unique $3$-cell.
+From \cref{lemma:SpivakFibrationtrivial} below, it follows that the top (3-dimensional) cell of $X$, in a CW-structure on $X$ with only one 3-cell, splits stably, by which we mean that the attaching map $S^2 \to X^{(2)}$ is stably null homotopic.
 Here stably means after suspending the attaching map sufficiently many times.
 The naturality of the Atiyah-Hirzebruch spectral sequence for spin bordism thus implies that the contribution of the $3$-cell of $X$ is a direct summand because reduced homology theories (such as $\widetilde{\Omega}_*^{Spin}$) satisfy $\widetilde{\Omega}_i^{Spin}(Y) \cong \widetilde{\Omega}_{i+1}^{Spin}(\Sigma Y)$ and send wedges of spaces to direct sums of abelian groups.
 This completes the proof of the claim that $F_2/F_1$ is a direct summand of $\widetilde{\Omega}_4(\xi)$.
 Since $F_2/F_1$ is identified with $\Hom(\pi,\Z/2)$, this completes the proof of \cref{thm:bordism-group-spin-case}. \end{proof}

 The next lemma may be of some independent interest.